ibm-watson-embedded-business-assistant/eba-example-agents/samples/Walmart.md

 ### Patterns

 Patterns for this agent are straight forward.
 We label those concepts and attributes that we expect users to ask accordingly.
-Please view [patterns documentation](../docs/components/Patterns.md) if you are unfamilar with the notion of patterns within Watson Assistant.
+Please view [patterns documentation](../docs/components/Patterns.md) if you are unfamilar with the notion of patterns within EBA.

 ### Actions